 I’m wondering whether this is actually led to a good point in time that we could all consider what the Parkinson’s community needs.
 And as more and more people are coming online, people who would not normally be socially active, during this corona period, wouldn’t now be a good opportunity for us to take the first steps in developing an app to kind of go on the phone.
-‘Cause the amount of people who’ve got smart phones now, they could carry details about the “In Case of Emergency” numbers, the medications, the medications’ times and frequencies.
+‘Cause the number of people who’ve got smartphones now, they could carry details about the “In Case of Emergency” numbers, the medications, the medications’ times and frequencies.
 As well as, information about the DBS unit they’ve got.

 Yeah, I would like to just come in at this point.
-I think the issue here is about having the right information in an efficient way so that the medicine can be delivered as quickly as possible, and the treatment.
+The issue here is about having the right information in an efficient way so that the medicine can be delivered as quickly as possible, and the treatment.
 Because without that, I think you’re delaying, and people are becoming more seriously ill.
 And if they don’t have their medication, some people with Parkinson’s are unable to communicate.
 And the further their medication wears off, the more the communication becomes an issue.

 All great points.
 Rebecca, please.

-So, what the conclusion that’s kind of avoidable here, is actually that Parkinson’s patients are at significantly higher risk–
+So, what the conclusion that’s kind of avoidable here is actually that Parkinson’s patients are at significantly higher risk–